-Nowadays it's typical to order one of these in a bar and be given a glass of something clear and cold—in many situations, a large, chilled pour of gin or, let's face it, vodka, with nothing in it except a massive olive or three.
+Nowadays it's typical to order one of these in a bar and be given a glass of something clear and cold—a large, chilled pour of gin or, let's face it, vodka, with nothing in it except a massive olive or three.
 With all due respect, that's not a martini.
 That's just cold booze, and there's no shame in ordering that if that's what you want.

 But for at least the first five decades of its circulation, ever since a drink with that name and this general description first appeared around 1900, a martini required vermouth—a lot of it, none of this atomizer business or that stale "glance in the direction of a vermouth bottle" hokum.
 And early on, much of the vermouth making its way into martinis was of the sweet Italian variety rather than French dry—hence, a "dry martini" was a drink made with dry vermouth, not one with as little vermouth as possible.